nnstreamer/nntrainer/docs/how-to-run-examples.md

 ### Use PPA

-If you don't want to build build binaries, you can directly download from PPA with daily releases.
+If you don't want to build binaries, you can directly download from PPA with daily releases.

 ```bash
 sudo add-apt-repository ppa:nnstreamer/ppa